AerhartOne/Travola_BackEnd/README.md

+# REMEMBER TO USE `git checkout -b <new_branch_name>` BEFORE STARTING WORK ON ANYTHING.
+COMMITTING DIRECTLY TO MASTER IS TO INVITE THE GODS OF CHAOS INTO OUR WORLD

-# Things that you'll need to do before running anything
+## Things that you'll need to do before running anything

 1. Set up your Anaconda environment with `conda create -n Travola_Flask python=3.7`.